-Pending the availability of resources, specific conductance will be monitored at 15-minute intervals with data loggers at the outlet station for the watershed, I93-POL-01V, from July 1, 2007 to June 30, 2016.
-Stream flow will be measured at this station at least from July 1, 2007 to June 30, 2008, after which flow will be estimated using regression relationships with the USGS Beaver Brook gage.
+Pending the availability of resources, specific conductance will be monitored at 15minute intervals with data loggers at the outlet station for the watershed, I93-NTC-01, from July 1, 2008 to June 30, 2016.
+Stream flow will be estimated using regression relationships with the USGS Beaver Brook gage.
 The data will be analyzed by DES for violations of the acute and chronic water quality standards and percent reduction for critical conditions following the procedures used in this report.
 The number of violations, the percent reduction goals during the critical conditions, and the salt imports to the watershed will be tracked for each year.
 DES will evaluate changes in these values using multivariate linear or logistic regression with climate variables (e.g., the DOT Winter Severity Index, flow) as covariates.
 A trend will be considered significant if the coefficient of the year term in the equation is significant at the p<0.05 level.
 A minimum of five years of data (and most likely 10 years) will be needed before trend analysis can be performed.
-When chloride concentrations at I93-POL-01V meet water quality standards, data should be collected at all sites in the watershed where standards violations have been detected to verify that standards are met at all locations and under all conditions in the assessment unit.
-Biomonitoring should be completed after water quality standards for chloride have been met at station I93-POL-01V to verify that there are no additional impacts to aquatic life from chlorides or other contaminants.
+Biomonitoring should be completed after water quality standards for chloride have been met at station I93-NTC-01 to verify that there are no additional impacts to aquatic life from chlorides or other contaminants.